klapacz/minlib.js/README.md

 ### all() ([`Element.querySelectorAll()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelectorAll "Element.querySelectorAll - MDN"))

-Function `all()` Returns a non-live NodeList of all elements descended from the element on which it is invoked that matches the specified group of CSS selectors.
+Function `all()` returns a non-live NodeList of all elements descended from the element on which it is invoked that matches the specified group of CSS selectors.

 Syntax:`all(selector, baseElement)`